braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/developer_console/internal_groups_tab.md

 ### Content test groups

 Similar to sending a preview test of a message, the Content Test group saves you time and allows you to launch tests to a pre-defined list of Braze users simultaneously.
-This functionality is available for Push, In-App Message, SMS, and Email within Braze.
+This functionality is available for push, in-app message, SMS, email, and Content Cards within Braze.

 {% alert note %}
 [SMS]({{site.baseurl}}/user_guide/message_building_by_channel/sms/) test messages can only be sent to valid phone numbers in the database.